 As a psychotherapist I see these internal messages as being useful, almost like a signpost, which can provide insight into factors which are causing you emotional turmoil.

-If you would like any further information or to undertake you free telephone consultation please click on my contact page
+If you would like any further information or undertake your free telephone consultation, please

 Call 07786 440 737